Contributors Dropdown icon

 4. A summary of the next steps you are planning to take

-Another way to cater to your audience is to add or remove details.
-The CEO or CMO will probably have specific questions about the marketing campaigns of the past quarter.
-And those will not be the same as the questions your direct colleagues have.
+Another way to better cater for your audience is to add or take away certain details.
+The CEO or CMO will probably have specific questions about the marketing campaigns of the past quarter, but they won’t be the same as the ones your direct colleagues have.

 Combining reports

-You don't need to create different marketing reports for all your marketing strategies.
-For instance, see if you can combine your SEO report with a report about your PPC campaigns.
-If your contact person is a general digital marketing manager, he will want to know how both campaigns are performing anyway.
+But this doesn’t mean you need to create a million different marketing reports for all your marketing strategies.
+Just see if you can combine two or three reports together — like your SEO report and a report about your PPC campaigns.
+If you’re reporting to a general digital marketing manager, they will want to know how both campaigns are performing anyway.

-However, if you have different contact persons or stakeholders for SEO and paid channels, creating separate, custom reports about the two topics is wise.
+That said, if you do have different contact persons or stakeholders for SEO and paid channels, creating separate, custom reports about the two topics is probably a smart choice.

-It depends a lot on the scope of your work and the agreements you have made beforehand.
-If you focus on email marketing, it is of course, not necessary to include social media metrics in your report — unless your campaigns evolve.
-So, be sure that both you and the recipient of the marketing report have a clear understanding of the goals of your project.
+Which KPIs you choose depends a lot on the scope of your work and your goals.
+If you focus on email marketing, it’s not going to be necessary to include social media metrics in your report (unless your campaigns evolve).
+So, make sure that both you (and whoever reads the marketing report) have a clear understanding of the goals of your project.

-A good way to think about marketing efforts (and metrics) is to tie them to overall company goals.
+The best way to think about marketing efforts (and metrics) is to tie them to overall company goals.
 This can be done by creating a KPI tree.
-It might look like this:

 In the above example, you can see specific campaign metrics in yellow.
 But by creating the KPI tree, it becomes clear how the campaign ties into the business's core marketing strategy.
 Having this in place might help people with less marketing knowledge understand how your marketing work impacts the rest of the company.